 c) Proof of Stake

 In Ethereum, a process called proof of stake is also under development.
 It is an alternative to proof of work and is meant to be a solution to minimize the use of expensive resources spent on mining using proof of work.
 In proof of stake, the miner—who is the validator—can validate the transactions based on the number of crypto coins he or she holds before actually starting the mining.
-So based on the accumulation of crypto coins the miner has beforehand, he or she has a higher probability of mining the block.
+So, based on the accumulation of crypto coins the miner has beforehand, he or she has a higher probability of mining the block.
 However, proof of stake is not widely used as of now compared to proof of work.

 Below is a screenshot from the Ethereum network showing the transaction cost.
 You can see for this particular transaction, the gas limit was 21,000, the gas used by the transaction was 21,000, and the gas price was 21 Gwei, which is the lowest denomination of ether.
-So 21 Gwei * 21,000 gave the actual transaction fees: 0.000441 ethers, or about 21 cents as of today.
+So, 21 Gwei * 21,000 gave the actual transaction fees: 0.000441 ethers, or about 21 cents as of today.
 As mentioned, the transaction fee goes to the miner, who has validated the transaction.

-If the user provides less than the amount of gas to run a particular operation, then the process will fail, and the user will be given the message “out of gas.”
+If the user provides less than the amount of gas to run an operation, then the process will fail, and the user will be given the message “out of gas.”
 And Gwei, as noted above, is the lowest denomination of ether used for measuring a unit of a gas price.

-f) How is Ethereum Mining Different from Bitcoin Mining?
+e) How is Ethereum Mining Different from Bitcoin Mining?